appINPP/Prometheus-ARCA/README.md

 + the number of workers (--workers)
 + the total number of events (--total_events) or the number of events per worker (--events_per_worker)
 + the energy range (--energy)

-  "lower" (1e2-1e6 GeV) or "upper" (1e6-1e9 GeV) energy range.
-Default is "full" range (1e2-1e6 GeV)
+  + "lower" (1e2-1e6 GeV)
+  + "upper" (1e6-1e9 GeV) energy range
+  + default is "full" range (1e2-1e6 GeV)
 + the zenith angle (--zenith)
+  + "upgoing"
+  + "downgoing" events

-  "upgoing" or "downgoing" events.
-Default produces both
+  + default produces both or "full"
 + the particle flavor (--flavor)

-  "MuMinus" for muon neutrinos or "NuEbar" for electron antineutrinos
+  + "MuMinus" for muon neutrinos
+  + "NuEbar" for electron antineutrinos

 coordinate_change.py
 -